 Risk factors include:

-Some cases have happened to people with no history of mental health issues.
+Some have developed AI psychosis with no history of mental health issues.
 Using chatbots a lot during difficult times seems to matter most.
 Having several risk factors at once is riskier than having just one.

 Having risk factors does not mean there is something wrong with you.
 Most people with these risks still use AI safely.
 Being aware can help you notice if your use is becoming a problem.